megansquire/podcastProjectData/README.md

 * episodeSeqNum - unique number I gave to each episode (primary key)
 * podcastSeries - the show code for this episode (maps to shows.showCode)
 * episodeNum - this is the number given by the hosts for this episode (nullable)
-* airDate - approximate airdate for post date (nullable)
+* airDate - approximate airdate or post date (nullable)
-* url - where I found this show (nullable)
+* url - where I found this show or the metadata about this show originally (nullable)
 * episodeTitle - title as given by the hosts (nullable)
-* episodeSummary - as given by the show hosts
+* episodeSummary - summary of the show as given by the show hosts
-* audioUrl - URL where I found the audio (nullable)
+* audioUrl - URL where I found the audio recording (nullable)
 * frameRateHz - frame rate of this recording (nullable)
 * numChannels - number of channels in the audio file (nullable)
 * durationSecs - how long is the audio file in seconds (nullable)
 * notes - my notes on this episode (nullable)

 ## episodeSegments.csv
 This is a list of all the segments present in each episode that lists segments.
+A segment is a recurring or one-time portion of the show.
+Often, timestamps are given for the segments to assist listeners with finding the portion of the show they are interesting in listening to.

 #### Columns
 * episodeSeqNum - maps to episodeMetadata.episodeSeqNum (primary key)